 Success is the best revenge

 So it is said.
 But we all have different ideas of what consititues success.
 For some, it might be having millions of dollars.
-For others, success might simply be general happiness or good health.
+For others, success might be general happiness or good health.
 For many, it’s some combination of the three.
-For my cat, I think it’s probably an unreasonable number of drink bottle caps stashed under the fridge; there’s no other earthly reason for them to continue to amass there.
+For my cat, I think it’s an unreasonable number of drink bottle caps stashed under the fridge; there’s no other earthly reason for them to continue to amass there.

-My difficulty with accepting positive comments about having things like a ‘better’ job, earning more money, a newer car or a home that has hot water which runs consistently (finally!) is reflective of my overall difficulty with accepting I have anything more than a laughably insignificant influence over those outcomes.
-Luck and the MUEs are at play more often than not and I’m the poorly designed NPC playing out the code they write.
+My difficulty with accepting positive comments about having things like a ‘better’ job, earning more money, a newer car or a home that has hot water which runs consistently (finally!) is reflective of my overall difficulty with accepting that I have anything more than a laughably insignificant influence over those outcomes.
+Luck and the MUEs are at play more often than not and I’m the poorly designed NPC carrying out the code they write.
 What’s interesting is how society as a whole treats you based on the roll of Chance’s dice, or a sideways glance from Chaos.

 But of course, that is where the danger lies, isnt it?
 Because I’ve taken great pains to explain how much we are all at the mercy of Luck in the form of the MUEs.
 Getting that first job offer that kicked things off was nothing to do with me.
 I had applied for many jobs there many, many times and never received a response, let alone the courtesy of a rejection.
 I never got to see a crack of light in the door through which to thrust a foot until the offer fell in my lap out of nowhere.
 I didn’t do anything different to get that opportunity.
 There was no reason for me to go from not being a good candidate for those jobs one day to being offered one I didn’t apply for the next.
 It was luck.